-To determine appropriate predictor variables for the machine-learning module, a sensitivity analysis was conducted for the WC TI error at both sites.
-Sensitivity of the lidar TI error to the various predictor variables in Table 1 was quantified following the guidelines in Annex L of the new committee draft of IEC 61400-12-1 (International Electrotechnical Commission, 2013).
-First, predictor variables were binned and bin-means of the TI percent error corresponding to each bin were calculated.
-A least-squares technique was then used to calculate a regression line between the predictor bin centers and the bin-means of the TI percent error.
+ducted for the WC TI error at both sites.
+The sensitivity of the lidar TI error to the various predictor variables in Table 1 was quantified following the guidelines in Annex L of the new committee draft of IEC 61400-12-1 (International Electrotechnical Commission, 2013).
+First, predictor variables were binned and bin means of the TI percent error corresponding to each bin were calculated.
+A least-squares technique was then used to calculate a regression line between the predictor bin centers and the bin means of the TI percent error.
 Sensitivity, defined as the product of the regression line slope and the standard deviation of the predictor variable, was then calculated for each predictor.
-The sensitivity gives the approximate change in the TI error for a change in the predictor variable that is equivalent to one standard deviation of the variable.
+The sensitivity gives the approximate change in the TI error for a change in the predictor variable that is equivalent to 1 standard deviation of the variable.
 Sample plots showing the response of TI percent error to different variables at the ARM site are shown in Fig. 6.
-Raw WC TI error was extremely sensitive to the four variables depicted in Fig. 6, with larger TI percent errors for lower wind speeds and SNR values, and TI errors changing sign from negative to positive for decreasing shear parameter values and increasing raw
+Raw WC TI error was extremely sensitive to the four variables depicted in Fig. 6, with larger TI percent errors for lower wind speeds and SNR values and TI errors changing sign from negative to positive for decreasing shear parameter values and increasing raw TI values.

-TI values.
 After L-TERRA-S was applied, TI error sensitivity to shear parameter and raw lidar TI decreased significantly.
 This decrease in sensitivity demonstrates a major advantage of L-TERRA-S, as it implies that lidar TI error is no longer strongly dependent on atmospheric stability.
-However, while L-TERRA-S decreased sensitivity slightly for mean wind speed and SNR, a high dependence of TI error on these two variables is still apparent in Figs. 6c and 6d.
+However, while L-TERRA-S decreased sensitivity slightly for mean wind speed and SNR, a high dependence of TI error on these two variables is still apparent in Fig. 6c and d.